National Science and Technology Council

 The National Science and Technology Council (NSTC) is a council in the Executive Branch of the United States.
-It is designed to coordinate science and technology policy across the branches of federal government.
+It is designed to coordinate science and technology policy across the federal government's executive branch.

 History

 The National Science and Technology Council (NSTC) was established by President Bill Clinton through Executive Order 12881 on November 23, 1993.
 Each presidential administration has utilized the NSTC in varying ways.
-During the Clinton administration, the NSTC wrote 6 Presidential Review Directives, used for President Clinton's own future directives.
+During the Clinton administration, the NSTC prepared six Presidential Review Directives, which informed subsequent presidential directives.
 The council has not issued any of these since.
 Instead, the council's recommendations often serve as advice for other committees as policy is drafted.
-Members of the science and technology community have debated whether the NSTC should play a more direct role in policymaking by issuing formal directives and having increased authority.

 The structure of the NSTC has changed multiple times in the last few decades.
-Under the Obama Administration, the Council's subcommittees were restructured and a new committee for directing STEM education was added.
-A committee focused on science and technology enterprise was added under the first Trump Administration, as well as special committees on artificial intelligence and research environments.
+Under the Obama administration, the Council's subcommittees were restructured, and a new committee for directing STEM education was added.

 Mission

 The primary functions of the NSTC are: